 \textbf{Computing MMD guidance with noisy reference sample.} Prompt-aware results: We compared computing MMD guidance with clean reference samples and with the latent vector of the reference sample at time step $t$.
 Suggested by the results in Table~\ref{tab:sdxl_mmd_noisy_clean}, we observe that using the latent vector of the noisy reference sample at time-step $t$, achieves comparable results to using clean references.

-\textbf{MMD Guidance for adapting highly different domains.} To test MMD guidance in highly different domains, following \cite{somepalli2024measuring}, we used two distinct painting styles, Klimt and Franz Marc, as the reference set and applied MMD guidance to adapt the distribution of samples generated by SDXL.
-To quantitatively measure the domain gap between SDXL outputs and the reference set, we computed Recall and Coverage, obtaining values of 0.34 and 0.12, respectively.
-In the following Table, we report results with/without MMD guidance.
+\textbf{MMD Guidance for Adapting Highly Different Domains.} To test MMD guidance in highly different domains, /following \cite{somepalli2024measuring}, we use two distinct painting styles, Klimt and Franz Marc, as the reference set and apply MMD guidance to adapt the distribution of samples generated by SDXL.
+To quantitatively measure the domain gap between SDXL outputs and the reference set, we compute Recall and Coverage, obtaining values of 0.34 and 0.12, respectively.
+Table~\ref{tab:highly_different_domains} reports the quantitative results with and without MMD guidance.

 \textbf{Effect of Reference Mixture Weights on Mode Proportions.} To address whether guidance can adjust mixture proportions, an additional experiment was conducted on the synthetic mixture-of-Gaussians setup.
 A diffusion model was first trained on data where all Gaussian components had equal mixture weights, yielding a uniform distribution over modes.
 As a baseline, samples generated without any guidance (second panel) reproduce this uniform mixture and do not reflect any target reweighting.